arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 ## Arduino IoT Cloud

 All Opta™ variants are fully compatible with the [Arduino IoT Cloud](https://cloud.arduino.cc/), simplifying how professional applications are developed and tracked.
 By using the IoT Cloud, you can, for example, monitor your Opta's input terminals, control your device's user LEDs and output relays remotely, and update your device's firmware OTA.
+To learn more about the Arduino Cloud visit our [Getting Started with Arduino Cloud](https://docs.arduino.cc/arduino-cloud/guides/overview)

 In case it is the first time you are using the IoT Cloud: